MatN23/LuminaAI/Readme.md

 **Framework positioning:**

 This is a complete training system, not a model zoo or API wrapper.
 Every component from tokenization to gradient synchronization is included.
-MoE and MoD implementations follow established research (Switch Transformer, DeepSeek-MoE, Mixture-of-Depths) with operational additions: dynamic expert management, capacity tuning, load balancing, routing analytics.
+MoE and MoD implementations follow established research (Switch Transformer, Mixture of Experts, Mixture-of-Depths) with operational additions: dynamic expert management, capacity tuning, load balancing, routing analytics.

 The adaptive orchestrator monitors 20+ metrics every N steps and triggers interventions across hyperparameters, architecture, and recovery procedures.
 Maintains decision history with confidence scoring to prevent excessive intervention.